sudara/melatonin_parameters/README.md

 # Melatonin Parameters

-This is a very basic C++ JUCE module that contains
+A very basic C++ JUCE module that contains

-1. A logarithmic `NormalizableRange` "factory" that accepts an exponent value to increase the amount of skew.
+1. A logarithmic `NormalizableRange` "factory" that accepts an exponent value to toy with the amount of skew.
-2. `stringFromTimeValue` and `timeValueFromString` that behave in a user-friendly way.
+2. `stringFromTimeValue` and `timeValueFromString` helpers for parameters that behave in a user-friendly way.
 3. Tests for the above written in [Catch2](https://github.com/catchorg/Catch2).

-These are the parameter behaviors I want by default a lot of the time.
+These are the parameter behaviors I want by defaulte.
 Something like this could also make sense in JUCE proper.

-When in doubt see the tests for behavior specifics.

 ## How to use

-This is a juce module.

-If you are a solo coder using Projucer, you could git clone and then manually add the module your project via the UI.
+If you are a solo coder using Projucer, you could git clone and then manually add this module your project via the UI.

 I'm not a fan of copying and pasting dependencies (IMO that's one of reasons we can't have nice things in C++).
-This will set you up with a git submodule tracking the `main` branch:
+So, assuming you use git for similar reasons, this will set you up with a git submodule tracking the `main` branch:
 ```
 git submodule add -b main https://github.com/sudara/melatonin_parameters
 git commit -m "Added melatonin_parameters submodule."
 ```

-When you want to update melatonin_parameters, you can run
+When you want to update melatonin_parameters, you can now run
 ```
-git submodule update --remote --merge melatonin_parameter
+git submodule update --remote --merge melatonin_parameters
 ```

-If you use CMake, inform JUCE about the module in your `CMakeLists.txt`:
+If you use CMake, you can inform JUCE about the module in your `CMakeLists.txt`:
 ```
 juce_add_module("modules/melatonin_parameters")
 ```

 zzzzzz....
 Wake me up when C++ has widely supported package management plzthxbai.

 ## Running tests